Steventon Surname

 Steventon Last Name Statistics demography

-The religious devotion of those carrying the surname is chiefly Anglican (50%) in Ireland.
+The religious adherence of those holding the Steventon last name is chiefly Anglican (50%) in Ireland.

-In The United States Steventon are 10.09% more likely to be registered with the Republican Party than The US average, with 56.86% registered to vote for the political party.
+In The United States those bearing the Steventon last name are 10.09% more likely to be registered Republicans than The US average, with 56.86% being registered with the political party.

 The amount Steventon earn in different countries varies markedly.
 In South Africa they earn 31.04% more than the national average, earning R 311,412 per year; in United States they earn 7.74% less than the national average, earning $39,810 USD per year and in Canada they earn 4.14% more than the national average, earning $51,742 CAD per year.